kiplagatkelvin/kiplagatkelvin.github.io/content/posts/ettercap/index.md

 spoofing the default gateway, you will use ARP spoofing to redirect traffic that is destined for a local server with the address 10.6.6.13.

-1. [Load Kali Linux using the username kali and the password kali.
-Open a terminal session from the menu bar at the top of the screen.]{#527f}
+1. Load Kali Linux using the username kali and the password kali.
+Open a terminal session from the menu bar at the top of the screen.
-2. [The target host in this lab is the Linux device at 10.6.6.23.
+2. The target host in this lab is the Linux device at 10.6.6.23.
 To view the network from the target perspective, and initiate traffic between the target and the server, use *SSH* to log in to this host.
-    The username is labuser and the password is *Cisco123.*]{#4cbd}
+    The username is labuser and the password is *Cisco123.*

 The user of the *10.6.6.23* host is communicating with the server at *10.6.6.13*.
 The on-path attacker at *10.6.6.1* (your Kali VM) will